sasankreddy/sasankreddy/README.md

 Welcome to my GitHub profile!
 I'm a Computer Science Graduate Student and Software Engineer who loves building web-based applications that solve real-world problems and exploring new technologies.

 ### 🌱 What I'm Currently Working On
-- I am currently working on an end-to-end web application based a innovative business idea i had.
+- I am currently working on an end-to-end **web application based a innovative business idea i had**.
 The application is being developed using Node.js, Express.js, and React, adhering to a microservices architecture and incorporating DevOps best practices..
 - **Enhancing my skills** with Advanced Data Structures and Algorithms.

 ### 🛠️ My Skills